bradford-hamilton/Ruby-On-Quails/guides/source/active_record_basics.md

 ### Naming Conventions

 By default, Active Record uses some naming conventions to find out how the mapping between models and database tables should be created.
-Rails will pluralize your class names to find the respective database table.
+Quails will pluralize your class names to find the respective database table.
 So, for a class `Book`, you should have a database table called **books**.
-The Rails pluralization mechanisms are very powerful, being capable of pluralizing (and singularizing) both regular and irregular words.
+The Quails pluralization mechanisms are very powerful, being capable of pluralizing (and singularizing) both regular and irregular words.
 When using class names composed of two or more words, the model class name should follow the Ruby conventions,